edouardpoitras/eva/docs/plugin_development.rst

-If a specification file is available, Eva will use it to validate a configuration file that the user may have provided in the ``config_directory`` (see :ref:`eva-core-configuration` configuration for more details).
+If a specification file is available, Eva will use it to validate a configuration file that the user may have provided in the ``config_directory`` (see :ref:`core-configuration` configuration for more details).

 The `Weather <https://github.com/edouardpoitras/eva-weather>`_ plugin is a good example.
 It requires that the user provide an API key in order to access weather information.

-See :ref:`eva-plugins-configuration` configuration for more details and an example.
+See :ref:`plugins-configuration` configuration for more details and an example.

 requirements.txt File